 CH2OOSE to keep our water clean!

 When it rains, stormwater washes over the ground, picking up a variety of pollutants, such as oil, pesticides, metals, and soil.
 To prevent flooding and safety issues, stormwater travels through the City's storm drain system and is discharged untreated into nearby lakes, streams, and rivers - the ultimate source of our drinking water.

-The Stormwater Management Program is the City of Wentzville's ongoing commitment to meet state and federal laws and help improve our community's water quality.
+The Stormwater Management Program is the City of Wentzville's ongoing commitment to manage flood risk and comply with state and federal laws to help improve our community's water quality.
 Do your part to help keep Wentzville's waterways healthy for people, fish, and wildlife.
 And remember...only rain should go down storm drains.

 Dry Branch Watershed: Clear Stormwater & Green Parks

-This spring, Region VII, US Environmental Protection Agency, through Missouri Department of Natural Resources, awarded Wentzville $748,015 in funding for this project under Section 319 of the Clean Water Act.
-The Dry Branch Watershed: Clear Stormwater and Green Parks Project addresses nonpoint source pollution by identifying pollutants and sources, and prioritizing and constructing solutions for our community over the next four years.
+Wentzville was awarded $748,015 for this project from Region VII, US EPA, through Missouri Department of Natural Resources under Section 319 of the Clean Water Act.
+The project addresses nonpoint source pollution by identifying pollutants and sources, and prioritizing and constructing solutions for our community over the next four years.
 The Dry Branch Watershed includes areas predominantly north of I-70 that drain to McCoy creek.
 Learn more.

 Stormwater Pollution Control Ordinance

-Get answers to frequently asked questions about the City's new ordinance to prevent pollution:
+Get answers to frequently asked questions about the City's ordinance to prevent pollution: